dshitxyz/dshitxyz/README.md

 DSHIT is a community-driven memecoin on Base L2 — raw, unfiltered, and unapologetically chaotic.
 No fake utility promises.
 No VC roadmap cosplay.
 Just meme warfare, prank commerce, and a community that runs on pure unhinged energy.

+DSHIT utility is used for shit.
+Literally.
+If you trade DSHIT, at any time you can spend it on some shit, and another person who needs DSHIT will drop off a package filled with their shit, in exchange for DSHIT with confirmation of delivery tracking releasing DSHIT governance.

+This is some seriously funny shit, so if you have a bad experience maybe with:

+- a terrible ex.

+- a really annoying sibling

+- absent parent(s)

+- legal trouble

+- money problems

+All are things we'd love to throw some shit at to feel a bit better.
+Feel like dshit 💩

 **Contract:** ERC-20 on Base (deployment pending) **Ticker:** $DSHIT
 **Supply:** 1,000,000,000